AlexBethel/ros4nix/README.md

-If your host is running the correct version of Ubuntu or Debian to install the ROS version you want, you can use `ros4nix` to manage your actual ROS installation; in this case, `ros4nix` basically just dispatches `apt` commands and creates systemd services.
+If your host is running the correct version of Ubuntu or Debian to install the ROS version you want, you can use `ros4nix` to manage your actual ROS installation; in this case, `ros4nix` just dispatches `apt` commands and creates systemd services.
 To use this mode, set `programs.ros.useMainRoot` to `true`.

 ### As a ROS manager for an Ubuntu container